 No matter your program, it must be accredited by the American Psychological Association (APA), with the exception of degrees in industrial/organizational (I/O) psychology or degrees from international programs.
 Applicants with these degrees must meet the following criteria:

 - Doctoral I/O psychology degrees must be in I/O psychology programs listed in the “Designated Doctoral Programs in Psychology” published by the Association of State and Provincial Psychology Boards (ASPPB) and the ASPPB National Register.
-Or, I/O psychology applicants must demonstrate that they meet 15 of the 25 competencies listed in the “Guidelines for Education and Training at the Doctoral Level in I/O Psychology” by the APA Society for I/O Psychology.
+Or, I/O psychology applicants must demonstrate that they meet 15 of the 25 competencies listed in the “Guidelines for Education and Training in I/O Psychology” by the APA Society for I/O Psychology.

 - Doctoral degrees from international programs are subject to Board approval and must be from a program that was accredited professionally at the time they were awarded.